Charles the Bold: Diplomacy

-Charles the Bold pursued a risky and aggressive foreign policy.
-Trying to have as many allies as possible, he considered everyone, aside from Louis XI, as his ally.
+Charles pursued a risky and aggressive foreign policy.
+He sought as many allies as possible and regarded almost everyone, apart from Louis XI, as a potential ally.
 In 1471, he made a list of his nineteen allies.
-He increased the number to twenty-four by the next year and had twenty-six allies in 1473, in contrast to Louis XI's fifteen allies.
-Some of these relations, such as with Scotland, were only formalities.
-The kings of Scotland and Denmark would also sign treaties with Louis XI and appear on his list of allies.
+By the following year he counted twenty-four, and by 1473 he claimed twenty-six allies, compared with Louis XI's fifteen.
+Some of these relationships, however, were largely formal, such as those with Scotland.
+The kings of Scotland and Denmark also signed treaties with Louis XI and appeared on his own list of allies.
+After the death of his wife Isabella on 26 September 1465, Charles obtained an alliance with England through a marriage with Edward IV's sister, Margaret of York.